samuelfrnk/RSSIProximityML/README.md

 ## Introduction

 This project is part of my bachelor thesis.
 The focus is on gathering RSSI data with a script compatible with a nRF52840 DK Board (pca10056).
-Further it also contains [Data](Experiments/Results/Data_CSV) tools for processing
+Further it also contains [RSSI Data](Experiments/Results/Data_CSV) and tools used for processing the data.
 [This repository](https://github.com/jimmywong2003/nrf5-ble-scan-filter-example) has been used as a foundation for the nrf Application.

 ### Main components